Centenary March: Fourth stage (Sibiu–Curtea de Argeș)

-On July 18, the march left Sibiu to start the fourth stage with the Union Flame with them.
+On 18 July the march left Sibiu to start the fourth stage with the Union Flame with them.
 This stage ran through Sibiu, Brezoi, Tuțulești, the Cozia Monastery, Râmnicu Vâlcea and Curtea de Argeș.
 From Sibiu, the participants arrived at Turnu Roșu and stayed in its monastery during the night.
 The next day, the participants crossed the Carpathians through the Olt Valley, a risky path due to the poor conditions of the road, not suitable for the cross of people, many of whom wore reflective vests.
 They arrived in Brezoi (Vâlcea County, in the region of Wallachia), where a blues festival was taking place.
 They said that they would have liked to spend the night there, but since they did not know about the festival, they had planned to spend the night elsewhere.
 They also reached Tuțulești and the Cozia Monastery in Călimănești, where they were well received but had to leave quickly due to delay.

-The 21st day of July, the march arrived in Fedeleșoiu, where they were warmly congratulated by the population.
+On 21 July the march arrived in Fedeleșoiu, where they were warmly congratulated by the population.
 These gave them food, fresh water and flowers.
 They visited the Fedeleșoiu Monastery, where priests and other persons in traditional costumes greeted them with the typical local cuisine.
 The same day, they went to the city of Râmnicu Vâlcea, entering through the east of the city and being at 18:30 in front of the city council.
-The three buses arrived much earlier, at 11:00, and stayed at the Mircea cel Batran Park with an exhibition about the Great Union.
+The three buses arrived much earlier, at 11:00, and stayed at the Mircea cel Bătrân Park with an exhibition about the Great Union.
 Many were interested in them, and they stayed in the city center until night.
 Some thought they were buses of political parties; they associated the red one with the PSD, the yellow one with the PNL and the blue one with the PMP.
 A priest invited the participants to the St. Dumitru Church and offered them a blessing, to which they responded by singing the song Când a fost să moară Ștefan ("When Stephen was about to die").
 The police also received them, checking that the march did not consist of any type of propaganda.